simonweniger/agentkit/docs/integrations.md

 Django Apps, these {ref}`Workflow` classes will be automatically imported and registered.

-This is only an advice, nothing stops you do declare your state machine alongside your models.
+This is only an advice, nothing stops you do declare your state flow alongside your models.
 ```